 The normal cycle of hair growth lasts for 2 to 6 years.
 Each hair grows approximately 1 centimetre per month during this phase.
-At any one time, about 90 percent of the hair on your scalp is growing and about 10 percent is in a resting phase.
+At any one time, about 90% of the hair on your scalp is growing, and 10% is in a resting phase.
 After 2 to 3 months, the resting hair falls out and new hair starts to grow in its place.

-Female hormone imbalance - Hormonal abnormalities can also play a role in female hair loss.
+Female hormone imbalance: hormonal abnormalities can also play a role in female hair loss.
 Women often experience hair loss after pregnancy, during menopause or as a result of some kind of hormonal condition, for example PCOS.
-A female hormone panel is a key diagnostic tool in these cases to help identify the underlying imbalance.
-Comprehensive Female Hormone Panel.

-Low ferritin levels – The most common cause of hair loss in women is low iron stores.
-Unfortunately this often goes undetected in standard anaemia tests as these don’t look at the storage form of iron, ferritin.
-However, it is possible to have a specific blood test for ferritin levels.
-Luckily, it is possible to raised serum ferritin levels very successfully with a combination of iron and supporting nutrients.
-Once serum ferritin reaches a certain trigger level, hair loss should decrease and hair will start to re-grow.
-Ferritin levels can be tested as part of the Anaemia Profile.
+Smart Nutrition offer a specific blood test for ferritin levels.
+It’s also possible to raise serum ferritin levels very successfully with a combination of iron and supporting nutrients: once serum ferritin reaches a certain trigger level, hair loss should decrease and hair will start to re-grow.

-If Hair Loss is a problem for you you may like to Book a Consultation with Smart Nutrition so that we can investigate the possible cause and help you back to a full head of hair.
+If hair loss is a problem for you, a consultation with Smart Nutrition can investigate the possible cause and help you back to a full head of hair.
 Please use the link at the bottom of the page to book.